FOOD AND NUTRITION RELIEF

 In collaboration with Food Fleet

-We have teamed up with Food Fleet to provide emergency food relief support to communities experiencing
+We have teamed up with Food Fleet to provide emergency food and nutrition relief support to communities experiencing

 Our partnership with Food Fleet allows us to leverage our teams' mutual knowledge of and experience in mobile solutions, large-scale feeding operations, and disaster relief.
 Furthermore, our combined network allows for access to a national network of food trucks, equipment, and key stakeholders that can be activated when needed.